 Types of benefit loan

-There are a number of different lender types who will consider customers that are unemployed or on benefits.
+There are a number of different bad credit lenders who will consider customers that are unemployed or on benefits.
 I've provided an overview of each of these loan types below.
 We've decided not to feature logbook loans or doorstep loans in the comparison table due to their extremely high cost.
 However, you can find out more about these types of high-cost loan be clicking the relevant link.

 Most guarantor lenders offer loans to those on benefits.
 If you’ve got someone who’s willing and able to back your loan application, then a guarantor loan could be a great option.
 We’ve included them in the comparison table below and have a page dedicated specifically to guarantor loans here.